ajroach42/ajroach42.github.io/_posts/2018-05-21-monday-night-movie-his-girl-friday.md

 published: true
 title: 'Monday Night Movie: His Girl Friday'
 ---
 This weekend, I watched and enjoyed His Girl Friday.
 I thought it would be fun to share it with you all.
 You'll find the trailer, the full movie, and some comentary below.
+I will warn you that the trailer has a few light spoilers (but they are spoilers from the play, which is 90 years old, and with which it is assumed audiences would already be familiar when watching this film.)
 <iframe src="https://archive.org/embed/His_Girl_Friday_trailer" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 From Wikipedia: